 If you’re feeling inspired and want to learn more, check out our post on how to plan and carry out a stress-free loft conversion here for some more great tips that can be applied to all kinds of house extensions.

-If you’ve decided you want to start planning and building your dream house extension but are unsure where to start, get in touch with Temza to find out more about how our design and build service can help you to create the home of your dreams.
-Our highly skilled and experienced team can guide you through every step of the process, from understanding planning permissions to choosing and ordering the furniture to fill your new space with.
-Visit our website at https://temza.co.uk to see a few examples of some stunning house extensions in London and the surrounding areas that we have worked on, and to learn more about how our expert team could transform your home, too.
+If you’ve decided you want to start planning and building your dream house extension but are unsure where to start, get in touch with Temza London Studio to find out more about how our design and build service can help you to create the home of your dreams.
+Our highly skilled and experienced interior design team can guide you through every step of the process, from understanding planning permissions to choosing and ordering the furniture to fill your new space with.
+Visit our website at https://temza.co.uk to see a few examples of some stunning house extensions in London and the surrounding areas that we have worked on, and to learn more about how our expert design team could transform your home, too.

 Reception and Kitchen

 Alcoves can be incorporated in other areas of the home too, including the office, hallway, and the kitchen.
 Although they’re great for displaying decorative items, they also come handy for storing books, candles, keys and more.
 Take a look at our Netherhall Gardens project for some more inspiration on how to use them effectively.

 Footstools with hidden storage are both handy and stylish.
 Check out this clever storage solution by Soho Home – it’s great for storing those bulky winter jumpers that take up precious space in the wardrobe.

 Chairs that are attached to the wall and can easily be flipped up when you don’t need them are a clever storage solution for small homes that can really help you to maximise the space you do have.

 Raised platform – If your ceilings are tall enough, consider adding a raised platform to a room (or part of a room, if you’re in a loft or studio) and you’ll be able to stash all kinds of things within it: suitcases, winter coats, or even a whole extra mattress for unexpected guests.